git/git.github.io/rev_news/drafts/edition-52.md

 * [GitHub Maintainer Security Advisories](https://dwheeler.com/blog/2019/05/25/#github-maintainer-security-advisories)
   are a way to _privately_ report vulnerabilities to OSS projects on GitHub, currently in a [public beta](https://dwheeler.com/blog/2019/05/25/#github-maintainer-security-advisories).
-  Those are a part of a larger effort by GitHub to support security (including for OSS).
+  Those are a part of a larger effort by GitHub to support security (especially targeting OSS projects).
   For more information about this effort see the following GitHub Help pages:

   * [About maintainer security advisories](https://help.github.com/en/articles/about-maintainer-security-advisories)